-- Gain you postponed from the sale of your main home before May 7, 1997, if the replacement home was converted to your rental property. - District of Columbia first-time homebuyer credit allowed on the purchase of your main home after August 4, 1997 and before January 1, 2012. - Amount of qualified principal residence indebtedness discharged on or after January 1, 2007.
+- Gain you postponed from the sale of your main home before May 7, 1997, if the replacement home was converted to your rental property. - District of Columbia first-time homebuyer credit allowed on the purchase of your main home after August 4, 1997 and before January 1, 2012. - Amount of qualified principal residence indebtedness discharged on or after January

-Claiming the Special Depreciation Allowance
+Special Depreciation Allowance

-For 2012, your residential rental property may qualify for a special depreciation allowance.
+For 2014, some properties used in connection with residential real property activities may qualify for a special depreciation allowance.
 This allowance is figured before you figure your regular depreciation deduction.
 See Publication 946, chapter 3, for details.
 Also see the Instructions for Form 4562, Line 14.